Guide To Cold Water Paddling Gear

 Don't underestimate the difficulty of keeping your hands warm during a cold water immersion - it's a critical safety issue.
 In that situation, the first body part to become cold are your hands.
 This is because the only thing that keeps your hands warm is the circulation of warm blood from your body core.
 When you aren't dressed warmly enough, your body automatically reduces the flow of warm blood to your arms, legs, hands and feet.
 In cold water immersion, the hands are generally the first to go - and this can happen in a matter of minutes.

 A very important safety principle for cold water paddling is that if your hands are cold at the put-in, take-out, or during a rest stop, but warm enough as long as you're paddling, you aren't wearing enough insulation.
 If you can't keep your hands warm on shore, you can't expect them to stay warm during the far more intense cold challenge of a cold water immersion.
-For example: This means that if you need hand warmers or artificially-heated gloves on shore, you aren't properly "dressed for immersion".
+For example: This means that, with very few exceptions, if you need hand warmers or artificially-heated gloves on shore, you probably aren't properly "dressed for immersion".

 Neo mittens are warmer than gloves, but they should be paired with a lightweight neo glove in case you have to remove them temporarily - for example to use your phone.

-It’s wise to avoid neo gloves that fit too tightly.
-They can reduce the flow of warm blood to your hands, and make it harder to keep them warm.
+Avoid neo gloves that fit too tightly.
+They can reduce the flow of warm blood to your hands, and make it hard or impossible to keep them warm.

 Pogies are like a neo mitten that attaches to the paddle shaft.
 This unique design lets you comfortably hold the paddle with your bare hands and still keep them warm because they're protected inside the pogies.
 That’s their chief selling point.

-So if you insist on using pogies, wear a lightweight neo glove underneath them so at least you'll have some protection when you remove your hands.
+So if you insist on using pogies, we strongly recommend at least wearing a lightweight neo glove underneath them so you'll have some protection when you remove your hands.

 Further Reading:

-We highly recommend that you read the Manual Dexterity information in our Field-Testing section - especially Bill Burton's description of his close call with neo mittens.
+We highly recommend that you read the Manual Dexterity information in our Field-Testing section - especially Bill Burton's description of his very close call when using neo mittens.

 Also, be sure to read this Classic case: Experienced paddler wearing pogies with a perfectly good drysuit loses the use of his hands, which results in a failed rescue, a nasty swim to shore, and his beloved sea kayak getting smashed to bits on cliffs.
 We selected this case because it's a great example, but also because it illustrates that that the safety issue with pogies has been known for decades.